clarkdave/clarkdave.net/content/posts/2013-05-09-setting-up-a-production-environment-in-amazon-vpc.md

 When it comes to choosing a security group, select the NATSG group you created earlier.
 Everything else can be left as default.

 While the new instance is booting, terminate the original NAT instance.
 Once it has been terminated, go to the *Elastic IPs* page.
 You should still have an IP here, left from the original NAT instance (if not, simply create a new one).
 Right click on this IP and associate it with your new NAT instance.

+Disable Source/Destination check for the new NAT instance.
+Right click on the new NAT instance and click `Change Source/Dest.
+Check` and then click `Disable`.

 The last thing we need to do is adjust our route table.
 Go back to the VPC Console, and click *Route Tables* in the menu.
 Select the *Main* route table (it should say it's associated with 0 Subnets) and remove the route to the old NAT instance (it should have a *blackhole* status).
 Now add a new route: